Tashanah/personal-blog/README.md

 ## Further help
 To get more help on the Python CLI use ng help or go check out the Python CLI README and Python documentation.
 You may also read the news API documentation on the news API website.

-## CONTACT INFORMATION
+## CONTACT INFORMATIONIf
-By me some tea through my email address : tmuhando99@gmail.com
+For more information or clarification reach me through my email address : tmuhando99@gmail.com